Condition expressions¶

 1 2 3 4 5 6 | |

-Version-range matching is applied automatically:
+Version-range matching applies automatically:

 1 2 3 4 5 | |